 Any course offered by the department.

 A sophomore may apply for early concentration through consultation with the director of undergraduate studies.

 Program of Study

 Concentrators are required to complete at least nine departmental courses by the end of their senior year.
 Courses taken prior to declaring a religion major count toward this total.

 Normally, each term juniors and seniors will take two courses offered by the department.

 During the fall of their junior year, majors will enroll in REL 399, the Junior Colloquium.
-REL 399 is a for-credit course which counts toward a student’s nine religion courses for the major and their total number of courses for graduation.
+REL 399 is a for-credit course that counts toward a student’s nine religion courses for the major and their total number of courses for graduation.